afourmy/pyNMS/README.md

 ## Automatic device configuration

-Netdim automatically assigns IP addresses and interfaces to all routers.
 After an AS is created, Netdim shows all Cisco commands required to properly configure the protocol on the device.
 This information can in turn be used along with network simulator like GNS3 to learn how to configure a network.

 ![Failure simulation](https://github.com/mintoo/networks/raw/master/Readme/config.PNG)